dccn-tg/tg-workshop/content/git/exercises/git_commit/index.md

 ## Stage a change

 Before we can commit this new file into the Git repository, we need to stage it.
-This is done by click on the `+` symbol next the `U` flag.
+This is done by clicking the `+` symbol next the `U` flag.
 After that, you will see the change on `README.md` is moved into the stage area.

 ![](figures/vscode-git-stage.png)